 The transaction was accounted for using the acquisition method required by GAAP.
-Accordingly, the assets and liabilities of SM Canada were adjusted to their fair values, and the excess of the purchase price over the fair value of the assets acquired, including identified intangible assets, was recorded as goodwill.
-The fair values assigned to tangible and intangible assets acquired and liabilities assumed are based on management's estimates and assumptions.
-The purchase price has been allocated as follows:
+Accordingly, the assets and liabilities of Dolce Vita were recorded at their fair values, and the excess of the purchase price over the fair value of the assets acquired and liabilities assumed, including identified intangible assets, was recorded as goodwill.
+The fair values assigned to tangible and intangible assets acquired and liabilities assumed are based on management's estimates and assumptions, which are subject to change.
+The purchase price has been preliminarily allocated as follows: